BLEDiff/BLEdiff.github.io/index.md

 **BLEDiff** provides an automated black-box noncompliance checking framework for BLE devices and identifies several security issues in the tested devices.

+# BLEDiff has been accepted to IEEE S&P 2023

 ## Identified Vulnerabilities
 Due to responsible disclosure, we are not releasing the details of the vulnerabilities yet.
 We will provide the details of the identified vulnerabilities when the responsible disclosure process is complete.